1931 in country music: Events

 Jimmie Rodgers, "the Father of Country Music", continued to dominate Hillbilly (Country) music in 1931, though the Great Depression was causing record sales and royalties to spiral downward at a frightening rate (by 1934, Columbia Records would be bankrupt).
 Only the Carter Family would come close.
-The top-selling records are listed below.

 Top Hillbilly (Country) Recordings 1931

-Thanks to the "Discography of American Historical Recordings" website, the year 1931 is perhaps the most accurate top Hillbilly records list of all.
-Eighteen of the songs were ranked from sales numbers recorded by Victor records, (as "Number sold," under "Other information") derive from markings on the backs of blue history cards and are included in DAHR, when known, as part of our effort to make available significant data found in original Victor documents.
-As John Bolig points out in the introduction to his Victor black label discography : 1800-1900 series (Denver: Mainspring Press, 2008), these numbers are not to be considered authoritative.
-It is likely that they represent a sales audit from a specific time; they do not appear to have been updated regularly.
+Thanks to the Discography of American Historical Recordings website, the year 1931 is perhaps the most accurate top "Hillbilly" records list of all.
+Eighteen of the songs were ranked from sales figures kept by Victor Records (as "Number sold," under "Other information") deriving from markings on the backs of blue history cards and are included in DAHR, when known, as part of their effort to make available significant data found in original Victor documents.
+As John Bolig points out in the introduction to his Victor black label discography (1800-1900 series, Denver: Mainspring Press, 2008), these numbers are not to be considered authoritative.
+It is likely that they represent a sales audit from a specific time, and they do not appear to have been updated regularly.
 In addition, it is possible that the sales figures may represent cumulative sales from various issues (catalog numbers) of the masters represented on the blue history cards, and not exclusively from one such release.

-Many things are possible, but based on experience, even The Billboard surveys did not approach reasonable accuracy until the late 1940s, due to small sample size, confusion with best-selling, jukebox, and airplay charts, and any number of startup issues.
+Billboard surveys did not approach reasonable accuracy until the late 1940s, due to the small sample size, confusion over best-selling, jukebox, and airplay charts, and any number of startup issues.
 At this point in history, Victor made up a large percentage of Hillbilly releases because of economic circumstances.
-It appears looking back they kept the best records by far of any of the labels.
+They appear to have kept the best records by far of any of the labels.

-Remember, numerical rankings are approximate, there were no Billboard charts in 1931, the numbers are only used for a frame of reference.
+Numerical rankings are approximate, as there were no Billboard charts in 1931; the numbers are only used for a frame of reference.